eyhc1/MyUWClasses/README.md

 - Java 8
 - jsoup 1.10.3
 - gson 2.8.7
-- log4j 2.14.1
+- log4j 2.14.1 (very old versions only)

 ## Old version
 This repository was updated from a version that was written in Python.
 You can check the archived repository [here](https://github.com/eyhc1/visual-schedule-to-ics).

 ## Issues
-- Logs are neither printing out in the console nor being exported
 - Sometimes the error popup shows nothing
+- Some popup message not showing anything messages
 - Program crashed when attempting to parse on web in Windows 11
-- Not working if 2 Factor Authendication (2FA)
+- <s>Not working for 2 Factor Authendication (2FA)</s>

 ## Todo:
 - [ ] Fix Issues
 - [ ] Convert final exam schedule as well
+- [x] Disable log4j for security